peterdemin/peterdemin.github.io/content/formatting-with-vim.md

 Date: 2016-03-04 15:38
 Category: vim

-I like how vim can integrate with external utilities.
-Here are commands that I use:
+One of vim's great feature is how it can integrate with external utilities.
+Here are commands that I use most:

 	:% !python -mjson.tool